Airbnb Investment: Is It Right For You In 2022?

 What Kind Of Property Should I Buy For An Airbnb Investment?

 Despite what some may think, an Airbnb investment does not need to be a vacation rental home, as many use Airbnb for business travel and other life events that may bring them to any number of locations across the country.
 This means it’s possible to have a profitable Airbnb regardless of where you’re located!

 Prospective Airbnb investors should look at local listings first to see what kind of properties are in demand where they live.
 You can also rely on real estate experts to help you choose the right property for your investment.

 “I made sure that I found a real estate agent who understood the Airbnb rental market in the area and the purchase process was easy,” says Bryce Welker, owner of CPA Exam Guy, who also owns and operates multiple Airbnb rental properties.
 “I followed a template I found online that walks owners through the furnishing and set-up process to equip an Airbnb rental for both short and long-term stays.”

 Do I Need To Live Near My Airbnb Rental?

 The short answer: no. Although it is more convenient to be located near your Airbnb property, it’s not entirely essential.

-If you choose to invest in a property that is not nearby your primary residence, you will likely need a property manager – but that may not be a bad thing.
+If you choose to invest in a property that is not near your primary residence, you will likely need a property manager – but that may not be a bad thing.
 Some experienced Airbnb hosts find great value in having the help.

 “I wish I had known how often people flake on you after expressing interest in renting your place,” shares Welker.
 “I would have opted to hire a property management company from the start just to help with the frequent back-and-forths that end up going nowhere.”